rantahar/introduction-to-mpi/_episodes/13-tips-and-best-practices.md

 * **Interleave Communication and Computation**

-When communication time starts to become a significant bottleneck, think about what is the earliest time you can send the data and the latest time you need it start transfers early and do as much work as possible while the data is moving from one rank to another.
+When communication time starts to become a significant bottleneck, think about what is the earliest time you can send the data and the latest time you need it.
+Start transfers early and do as much work as possible while the data is moving from one rank to another.